0xTCG/aldy/README.md

 [Ibrahim Numanagić](mailto:inumanag.at.mit.dot.edu)

-If you have an urgent question, I suggest using e-mail: GitHub issues are checked not so frequently.
+If you have an urgent question, I suggest using e-mail: GitHub issues are not handled as fast as the email requests.